fitergar/quantum_spectral_ecological_model/README.md

 # Quantum Spectral Ecological Model — Chimalapas / Ptychohyla euthysanota

-This repository contains the computational implementation accompanying the article:
+This repository accompanies the article:

 **“AI based quantum motivated spectral modeling of _Ptychohyla euthysanota_ in the Chimalapas montane forest”**

-The code implements a qualitative species distribution modeling framework designed for **extremely sparse and spatially clustered field observations**, where standard statistical approaches are unreliable.
-The method combines:
+and contains the full computational pipeline used to produce the results reported therein.

+The purpose of this work is to infer **qualitative spatial structure** of a species distribution in a remote, data-scarce environment, where field observations are extremely sparse and spatially clustered.
+Rather than attempting precise abundance estimation, the framework focuses on recovering **ecologically credible spatial patterns**, such as strong stream affinity and fine-scale variation along river corridors.

+The approach integrates three main ingredients:

-- probabilistic modeling via Gibbs measures,
+1. a probabilistic formulation of species occupancy using Gibbs measures,
-- spectral analysis of discrete Schrödinger operators on graphs, and
+2. spectral analysis of discrete Schrödinger operators defined on spatial graphs, and
-- neural networks to extrapolate inferred habitat suitability across a landscape.
+3. neural networks to extrapolate inferred habitat suitability across the landscape.

-The objective is **not quantitative abundance estimation**, but rather the recovery of **ecologically credible spatial structure** (e.g. stream affinity) under severe data limitations.

 ---

-## 1. Conceptual overview and mapping to code
+## 1. Methodological overview and relation to the code

-This section explains the full pipeline and explicitly maps each methodological component in the paper to the corresponding code.
+This section summarizes the modeling workflow at a conceptual level and explains how each methodological step is reflected in the structure of the code.
+Detailed file-level descriptions and execution instructions are provided in Section 2.

 ---

-### 1.1 External preprocessing (GIS) and required inputs
+### 1.1 Spatial discretization and GIS-based preprocessing

-Before running any Python scripts, the study area is discretized into a **2D grid** (UTM) and exported as a base CSV.
-In the original study, this was done using **QGIS**, but any GIS software is acceptable as long as it produces the same required fields.

-#### Base grid CSV (required)
-A CSV representing the grid must include:
+The study region is represented as a **two-dimensional spatial grid** in UTM coordinates using the reference system EPSG:32615 (WGS84 / UTM zone 15N).
+Each grid cell corresponds to a square of fixed side length (10 m in the original study), chosen to match the spatial uncertainty of handheld GPS measurements collected during field surveys.

+All spatial preprocessing is carried out **externally**, prior to running the Python modeling pipeline.
+In the original study, this preprocessing was performed using **QGIS**, but the modeling code itself is agnostic to the specific GIS software used.
+Any workflow capable of producing equivalent tabular outputs can be substituted.

+The GIS preprocessing stage produces the following spatial data products:

+- a regular grid (retícula) covering the study region,
+- centroid coordinates for each grid cell,
-- `X`, `Y` — UTM coordinates of the cell center
+- a vector representation of the river network,
-- `Z` — elevation above mean sea level (from an elevation raster)
+- elevation data referenced to mean sea level,
-- `esrio` — indicator for river cells (1 if cell intersects the river, else 0)
-- `NUMPOINTS` — raw field detections per cell (0 for most cells)

-#### Satellite RGB CSVs (required for the greyscale model)
-The pipeline can incorporate satellite texture by attaching rasterized RGB samples per cell.
-In the original study, RGB values were obtained by rasterizing satellite imagery onto the grid using **QuickMapServices** (QGIS) and exporting per-cell RGB values to CSV files (e.g., `B2.csv`, `G2.csv`, `R2.csv`).

-> **Tools and data sources used in the study**
-> - GIS preprocessing: QGIS (free/open source)
-> - Hydrology/topography inputs: INEGI open datasets
-> - Satellite imagery sampling: QuickMapServices (QGIS plugin), then exported to CSV
+- rasterized satellite imagery aligned to the grid.

->
-> Users of this repository are free to generate equivalent inputs using other software, as long as the resulting CSVs contain the expected columns.
+Hydrological and topographic layers are obtained from **INEGI** open datasets.
+Elevation rasters are reprojected to the project coordinate system and sampled at grid centroids to obtain per-cell elevation values.
+All vector and raster layers are maintained in the same UTM projection to ensure spatial consistency throughout the pipeline.

+Most spatial products generated during this stage (GeoPackages, shapefiles, rasters) are stored in the repository under the `data/Gpx/` directory.
+These files are included to facilitate reproducibility, but users are free to regenerate them using other software or alternative open datasets, provided the resulting grid-level attributes are equivalent.

 ---

-### 1.2 `preprocess_grid_to_dataset.py`: enrich grid with river geometry and RGB covariates
+### 1.2 River geometry, distance, and relative elevation

-Once the base grid CSV and the RGB CSV files exist, the first Python step is:

--src/preprocess_grid_to_dataset.py

-This script takes the base grid (cells + `esrio` + `Z`) and produces the **model-ready dataset** by computing additional covariates:

-1. **Distance to the river (`drio`)**
-   - Identifies river cells using `esrio`.
+The river network plays a central role in the modeling framework.
+From the grid and the river geometry, two key covariates are derived for each cell:

-   - Computes, for each cell, the distance to the nearest river cell.
+- **distance to the river**, defined as the distance from the cell centroid to the nearest river cell,
-   - Stores the result as `drio` (meters).

-2. **Relative height to the river (relative elevation)**
-   - Uses `Z` plus the river geometry (via `esrio`) to compute a relative-elevation-type covariate: height of the cell relative to a local river reference.
-   - This is the “relative elevation with respect to the river” term described in the paper and is used by the greyscale-modulated model.

-3. **Attach satellite RGB values**
-   - Reads the RGB CSVs (e.g. `B2/G2/R2`) produced by rasterizing satellite imagery onto the grid.
-   - Merges those values into the main dataset so each cell includes satellite-derived covariates.

-**Output:**
-- A single CSV (placed in `data/` or as specified by args) containing:
-  - `X, Y, id, NUMPOINTS`
-  - `Z` (elevation)
-  - `drio` (distance to river)
-  - relative height to the river (relative elevation covariate)
+- **relative height with respect to the river**, capturing elevation differences between a cell and nearby river segments.
-  - RGB covariates needed to derive greyscale features

-This output is the **entry point** for the rest of the pipeline.
+These quantities encode large-scale ecological constraints—particularly stream affinity—without imposing them directly in the probabilistic model.

+The computation of river distance and relative elevation is handled in the first stage of the Python pipeline by the script `preprocess_grid_to_dataset.py`, which takes as input a base grid CSV containing coordinates, elevation above sea level, and a river indicator, and augments it with these derived covariates.

 ---

-### 1.3 `prepare.py`: define training region and smooth sparse observations (construct ψ)
+### 1.3 Satellite imagery and texture information

-Field observations are extremely sparse and concentrated near the river network.
-To stabilize inference, we restrict inference to a **training region** close to the river and apply spatial smoothing.

-This is handled by:

--src/prepare.py

-This script performs:

-1. **Training region selection**
-   - Defines a spatial subset of the grid used for training (typically a near-river region).
-   - This selection is currently **hard-coded** in the script and must be modified directly when changing study regions or buffers.

-2. **Gaussian smoothing of field detections**
-   - Raw counts (`NUMPOINTS`) are smoothed using a Gaussian kernel on the grid.
-   - Produces a strictly positive occupancy proxy ψ used for inverse spectral inference.
-   - This step does not introduce new ecological information; it regularizes the sparse signal implied by the data.

-3. **Construction of the canonical working table**
-   - Produces the run-specific dataset used by all training and prediction scripts.

-**Output:**
-- `outputs/<run_name>/prepared.csv`
+To capture fine-scale environmental variation along the river corridor, the framework incorporates information derived from satellite imagery.

+Satellite maps are accessed via **QuickMapServices** within QGIS and rasterized onto the same grid used for spatial discretization.
+Raster bands corresponding to red, green, and blue channels are extracted, pixelated to match the grid resolution, and sampled at grid centroids.
+The resulting RGB values are exported to CSV files and later merged into the main dataset.

+Within the Python pipeline, these RGB values are attached to each grid cell by `preprocess_grid_to_dataset.py` and subsequently combined into greyscale descriptors that serve as proxies for local texture and surface properties.

+The modeling framework does not depend on a specific satellite provider; QuickMapServices is used solely as a convenient interface for accessing open map tiles.
+Any equivalent raster source can be substituted, provided the imagery is aligned to the grid and exported in tabular form.

 ---

-### 1.4 Dispersal modeling: graph Laplacian on the grid

-Spatial interactions are modeled via nearest-neighbor coupling on the grid:

-- each cell is a vertex,
-- edges connect cells sharing a side (4-neighborhood),
-- dispersal is encoded via the combinatorial Laplacian \(L\).

-**Code:**
-- `src/linalg.py` — Laplacian construction and spectral solvers
-- `src/featurize.py` — feature/tensor construction aligned with grid order
+### 1.4 Field observations, training region, and smoothing

+Field observations consist of georeferenced detections of _Ptychohyla euthysanota_ collected during a limited number of expeditions.
+Due to the remoteness of the region and the logistical constraints of access, detections are extremely sparse and concentrated almost exclusively near the river network.

+After discretization, most grid cells contain zero observations.
+To stabilize inference, the analysis is restricted to a **training region** near the river, and raw detection counts are spatially regularized.
+This stage is implemented in the script `prepare.py`.

+Specifically, this step:

+- defines the spatial extent of the training region (currently specified internally in the code),
+- applies **Gaussian smoothing** to raw counts to produce a strictly positive proxy for relative occupancy, denoted ψ,
+- constructs the canonical working dataset used by all subsequent training and prediction steps.

+The smoothing procedure introduces no additional ecological assumptions; it regularizes the sparse signal implied by the spatial support of the data and enables stable spectral inference.

 ---

-### 1.5 Inverse spectral inference of the habitat suitability potential V
+### 1.5 Probabilistic formulation and inverse spectral inference

+Species occupancy on the grid is modeled as a collection of locally interacting random variables.
+Under standard locality assumptions, the joint distribution admits a Gibbs representation whose energy consists of:

+- a **dispersal term**, penalizing sharp spatial variations and encoded by the graph Laplacian of the grid,
+- an **environmental potential**, representing habitat suitability at each cell.

+This energy defines a discrete Schrödinger operator \(H = L + \mathrm{diag}(V)\), where \(L\) is the combinatorial Laplacian.
+A central consequence of this formulation is that the most probable spatial configuration of the species corresponds to the **ground state** of \(H\).

-Given a strictly positive smoothed occupancy proxy ψ on the training region, we infer a site-dependent potential:
+Given a strictly positive smoothed occupancy proxy ψ on the training region, the environmental potential is reconstructed pointwise via the inverse spectral relation
 \[
 V_\ell = -\frac{(L\psi)_\ell}{\psi_\ell}.
 \]

-This defines a discrete Schrödinger operator:

-\[
-H = L + \mathrm{diag}(V),
-\]

-whose ground state matches ψ (up to normalization).
-Under mild connectivity assumptions this mapping from ψ to V is unique.

-**Implementation notes:**
-- The inferred potential is computed numerically as part of the training pipeline.
-- Linear algebra utilities and stable operations live in `src/linalg.py`.

-The inferred potential is the **training target** for the neural networks.
+Under mild connectivity assumptions, this reconstruction is unique.
+The inferred potential provides a quantitative description of habitat suitability consistent with the observed spatial structure and serves as the training target for the neural networks.

+Linear-algebra routines required for Laplacian construction and spectral computations are implemented in `linalg.py`, with supporting feature construction in `featurize.py`.

 ---

-### 1.6 Learning the potential with neural networks
+### 1.6 Learning and extrapolation of habitat suitability

+The inferred potential is defined only on the training region.
+To extrapolate habitat suitability across the full landscape, it is learned as a function of environmental covariates using neural networks.

-Two neural models are trained:
+Two models are trained:

-#### (a) Distance-to-river driver model
-Learns a baseline potential depending only on `drio`.

-**Script:**
--src/train_driver.py

-#### (b) Greyscale/relative-height modulated model
+- a **distance-to-river driver**, which captures the dominant large-scale dependence on river proximity and is trained by `train_driver.py`,
-Refines the driver using satellite texture (greyscale derived from RGB) and relative elevation with respect to the river, activated primarily near the river through a distance-based gate.
+- a **greyscale- and relative-elevation-modulated model**, which refines the driver using satellite-derived texture and elevation information near the river corridor and is trained by `train_grey.py`.

-**Script:**
--src/train_grey.py

-The driver is trained first and then frozen while training the modulated model.
+The driver model is trained first and then frozen while fitting the modulated model.

 ---

-### 1.7 Prediction via local spectral ground states and neighborhood averaging
+### 1.7 Local spectral prediction and spatial averaging

-Predictions are generated locally along the river corridor:

-1. Construct overlapping square neighborhoods centered on near-river cells.
-2. For each neighborhood:
-   - evaluate the learned potential,
-   - build \(H = L + \mathrm{diag}(V)\),
-   - compute its ground state,
-   - interpret probability as \(|\psi|^2\).
-3. Average overlapping neighborhood probabilities to mitigate boundary/degree artefacts and scaling ambiguity.

-**Scripts:**
--src/predict_driver_local.py
--src/predict_gray_local.py

-**Outputs:**
-- Final averaged prediction tables in `outputs/<run_name>/`.
+Predicted species distributions are generated locally along the river network.
+Overlapping neighborhoods are constructed around river-adjacent cells; within each neighborhood, the learned potential is evaluated, the local Schrödinger operator is formed, and its ground state is computed.
+Local probabilities \(|\psi|^2\) are then averaged across overlapping neighborhoods to produce a stable global prediction.

+These steps are implemented in `predict_driver_local.py` and `predict_gray_local.py`.
+Final prediction tables are written to the corresponding run directory under `outputs/`.

 ---

+Section 2 describes the repository structure and provides a detailed, reproducible execution protocol for running each script.